ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Reference: This field contains a pointer to the public specification for the trust anchor purpose.

-This registry has been initially populated with the values in {{sec-edhoc-ta-purposes}}.
+This registry has been initially populated with the entries in {{table-edhoc-ta-purposes}}.

 ## EDHOC Trust Anchor Types Registry  ## {#iana-edhoc-ta-types}